-Real estate designations specify skills or expertise a realtor has acquired through additional training and experience.
+Real estate designations specify skills or expertise a real estate agent has acquired through additional training and experience.
 They make clients aware of any specializations, and increase your specific skills in areas of buying, selling and contract negotiations.
-This article will lay out the top realtor designations to acquire, how to get them, and how much they cost.
+This article will lay out the top real estate agent designations to acquire, how to get them, and how much they cost.

-Here are the top ten realtor designations that are worth pursuing:
+Here are the top ten real estate agent designations that are worth pursuing:

 To earn a GRI designation, you will need to take courses on legal and regulatory issues in the industry, as well as technology and a more in-depth exploration of the sales process.
 It is the “next step” after earning your real estate license, and is comparable to a graduate degree after college.

 Your GRI designation is a way to make your services stand out at listing presentations, and allows clients to see that you have an increased expertise in helping them buy or sell their property.
 Having a GRI designation may give you the edge you’re looking for in the competitive real estate space.

 Becoming a licensed real estate broker (LREB) is perhaps the most important of all the real estate agent designations.
 This designation allows you to work independently, open your own brokerage, or command higher commission splits if you decide to work for another brokerage.
 The cost and requirements of this real estate designation vary by state.
 In New York, the training is 45 hours and costs $249 at McKissock online.

 For some real estate agent designations, prior experience is required, and this is no exception.
 While each state varies, in New York you need to be at least 20 years old, worked at least two years as a licensed real estate salesperson, and accrued 3,500 experience points.
 Experience points can be gained by completing a residential sale, rental, or commercial transaction, and range from 150 points for a rental to 400 points for a sale.

 Becoming a broker is the most important designation to advance your career.
 While the path to broker has a number of prerequisites, the experience and authority it brings is unparalleled.